 - If a student is enrolled in a single semester and it is their final semester (a graduating senior), their Direct Loans will be prorated based on the total units enrolled and remaining eligibility.

 Courses that do not count as enrolled units and are not counted for a financial aid disbursement purposes:

 Aid will be determined based on your actual enrolled units at Census which may result in the adjustment of aid.

 An adjustment of aid may result in an over-award situation.
 An over-award occurs when a student is disbursed aid in excess of their eligibility.
 Federal and state regulations do not permit students to receive aid which exceeds their financial aid eligibility.
 A change in enrollment may cause an over-award.
 Students are required to repay aid for which they are determined to be ineligible.

-Students who enroll or plan to enroll in half-time must update their units in the Accept/Decline Awards link on their My Sac State Student Center.
-Proportional adjustments to aid programs will be made in an effort to avoid overpayments.
+Students who enroll or plan to enroll half-time, must update their units in the Accept/Decline Awards link on their My Sac State Student Center.
+Proportional adjustments to aid programs will be made in an effort to avoid overpayment.